Oregon Labor Laws

 A meal break with compensation while on duty must be permitted for each 6- to 8-hour work period unless the employer can demonstrate that the nature of the employment forbids relief from all duties.

 A rest period must be taken apart from the customary mealtime and in addition to it.
-It cannot be taken away from the beginning or end of a work session to shorten the overall length of the workday or added to the customary meal break.
+It cannot be taken away from the beginning or end of a work session to shorten the overall length of the workday or add to the customary meal break.

 When the employer can demonstrate that the employee has actually got the allotted time, that is adequate proof of compliance in the absence of regularly planned rest breaks.
-Only where the employer can demonstrate that the regular nature of the employment prohibits the employer from establishing and keeping a regularly planned rest period is this allowed.
+Only where the employer can demonstrate that the regular nature of the employment prohibits the employer from establishing and keeping a regularly planned rest period is this allowed?

 Employees who work alone in a retail or service establishment that caters to the general public, age 18 and older, and who put in less than 5 hours over the course of a 16-hour period, are exempt from the requirement for a rest interval.

-The minimum wage in Oregon as of January 1st, 2009 is $8.40.
-This wage will be in effect until December 31st, 2010.
+The minimum wage in Oregon as of July 1st, 2024 is $14.20; Portland Metro area: $15.45, non-urban $13.20This wage will be in effect until December 31st, 2024.
 Oregon law requires the minimum wage to be adjusted annually to account for inflation.
-This adjustment will differ from year to year and is announced by September 30th.
+This adjustment will differ from year to year and will be announced by September 30th.

 Overtime